Three weeks in our food box subscription from Marley Spoon. So far, so good: here are some pics and review.

 The overall cooking time usually is about 45 minutes but that is mainly because you have to prep everything yourself.
 You do need to take this into account if you decide to make 2 different recipes at the same time…

-One thing that we are still working out are the size of the portions that we order as it sometimes seems that 2 portions are more than enough for all of us (especially if side salads are part of the recipe) and sometimes the 4 portions are only just enough.
+One thing that we are still working out is the size of the portions that we order as it sometimes seems that 2 portions are more than enough for all of us (especially if side salads are part of the recipe) and sometimes the 4 portions are only just enough.
 Will keep you posted…